 We entered inside, saw the resting facilities, operational chambers and all.
 I was personally astonished by the height of the submarine: it was about 5.5 feet and it should be really difficult to move for Navy officers of high statures to freely move down there, I thought.

-Then, we hurried to the fishing harbor as it would get closed by 5.00 pm.
+Then, we hurried to the fishing harbour as it would get closed by 5.00 pm.
 We were fortunate to see a destroyer near the port.

 On the another side of the port, we saw numerous fishing trawlers lined up.

 The were option to do boating in the sea also.
-But, we were reluctant to that.
+But, we were reluctant about that.